MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 cd your-directory-file-path
 ```

-Once you're in the directory on the command line you need to type
+The Node server needs a bit of software installing before you launch it, so once you're in the directory on the command line you need to type

 ```unix
 npm install
 ```

-to install all the dependencies the app uses.
-Sit back and let Node handle all that for you.
+to install all these dependencies.
+Sit back and let Node handle installing all that for you.

 ### Starting the app
-On the command line in your app's directory type
+Once everything's installed, on the command line in your app's directory type

 ```unix
 npm start